SecureHats/security-copilot/Lesson 1/README.md

       OpenApiSpecUrl: https://raw.githubusercontent.com/SecureHats/security-copilot/da70fb9b970d5b95faff462dff8491d46ac7d71a/Lesson%201/openapi.yaml
 ```

-> NOTE: The `Name` is the command to be used in the CoPilot Prompt to call the Plugin
+> NOTE: The `Name` is the command to be used in the Copilot Prompt to call the Plugin

 ## Adding a custom plugin

-1. Open the [Security CoPilot](https://securitycopilot.microsoft.com) portal and log in
+1. Open the [Security Copilot](https://securitycopilot.microsoft.com) portal and log in
-2. click on the **Security CoPilot plugin** button at the bottom right to open the _Manage plugins_ dialog
+2. click on the **Security Copilot plugin** button at the bottom right to open the _Manage plugins_ dialog
 3. scroll to the bottom section named **custom**
 4. select **Add plugin**
 5. upload the manifest.yaml file